 First year Lauren Park (Wayne, N.J.) was the top Wellesley finisher in sabre, taking 17th overall and 4th among competitors from Division III institutions.
 Park's day came to an end with a 1-5 (-11) record in Round #3, but not before she went 4-0 (+11) in Round #1 and 3-3 (even) in Round #2 to finish inside the top-20.

-Making her third regional appearance, junior Meg Harney (Wilmette, Ill.) added a 28th place finish in foil, while senior Madeleine Barowsky (Framingham, Mass.) was 42nd in her fourth and final regional appearance.
+Making her third regional appearance, junior Meg Harney (Wilmette, Ill.) added a 28th place finish in sabre, while senior Madeleine Barowsky (Framingham, Mass.) was 42nd in her fourth and final regional appearance.
 Harney finished 3-7 (-10) overall, while Barowsky finished the day 1-3 (-8).

 First year Julia Calventus-Coveney (Barcelona, Spain) concluded an outstanding rookie season with an 18th place finish in epee.
 Calventus-Coveney was an undefeated 4-0 (+13) in Round #1.
 She then finished 4-2 (+1) in Round #2 to earn a spot in the final 21.
 Her season then came to an end in Round #3 after posting a 2-4 (-11) mark.
 Calventus-Coveney was the top epee fencer for the Blue as classmate Corinne Wilklow (Fairfield, Conn.) finished 45th and senior Hannah Schmidt (Oshkosh, Wis.) took 47th.
 Both Wilklow and Schmidt were winless in the opening round.